aniyomiorg/aniyomi-website/src/help/faq/README.md

 #### Can I revert from the Material Design 2 update of Aniyomi?
 It won't be reverted.

-#### How do I pause reading history or go incognito?
+#### How do I pause history or go incognito?

 Enable Incognito Mode by going to <Navigation item="more"/> → Incognito Mode.

-#### Can I make Aniyomi only read/watch my downloaded chapters/episodes?
+#### Can I make Aniyomi only watch/read my downloaded episodes/chapters?
 Why am I not able to disable downloaded only?

 Enable Download only by going to <Navigation item="more"/> → Download only.